 - Prepare a bowl with cold water and ice; put it next to your stove.

 - Take broccoli out of the boiled water and put it immediately into a bowl of cold water.
-This step will help you to stop cooking process (while staying hot after boiling, vegetables continue their cooking process inside out).
-It will make your broccoli crunchy and its color will remain vibrant green.
+This step will help you to stop the cooking process (while staying hot after boiling, vegetables continue their cooking process inside out).
+It will make your broccoli crunchy, and its color will remain vibrant green.
 Let it stay in the cold water until it entirely cools down (approximately for 5 minutes).

 How to steam broccoli in a rice cooker/multi-cooker?

-Using a rice cooker in the kitchen can make you cooking experience easier, as it can be used not only for cooking rice but also, for example, steaming vegetables.
-As we know, it is a great way to have a healthy meal with vegetables, which retained their nutritional value.
+Using a rice cooker in the kitchen can make your cooking experience easier, as it can be used not only for cooking rice but also, for example, steaming vegetables.
+As we know, it is a great way to have a healthy meal with vegetables, which have retained their nutritional value.
 Here are step-by-step instructions on how you can steam broccoli in a rice cooker/multi-cooker:

 - Close the lead and set your timer for 5 minutes at the same moment you turn on your rice cooker.

 - In 5 minutes, turn your rice cooker off.
 Do not leave steamed broccoli in a rice cooker with a “warm” setting on, as it will continue cooking.
 Place broccoli on a plate and enjoy!

 If you are using a multi-cooker instead of a rice cooker, you need to choose setting “steam” and then set the timer.